 When you are using a worming paste, there are techniques on how you can actually deliver the drug completely to the horse without wastage.
 Remember that when deworming your horse using syringe, you need to tie him up and see to it that his mouth is empty.

 Insert the worming syringe into the corner of his mouth, where you will less likely find teeth.
 This would be the perfect site to shoot the drug in.
-With the syringe in place, push the plunger to deliver the drug, constantly wiggling the device to help spread the drug across its tongue.
+With the syringe in place, push the plunger to deliver the drug.
+You constantly need to wiggle the device to help spread the drug across its tongue.
 Doing so will prevent having a lump of paste spat out.

 Tips for Using Deworming Granules